 So come and discover the best cuisine in Boston's Fenway -

 Favorites include bouillabaisse, frisée aux lardons, and steak-frites.
-The chef uses local ingredients in everything - well, maybe not the escargots - so you taste distinctive Boston/New England flavors along with French panache.
+The chef uses local ingredients when feasible, so you taste distinctive Boston/New England flavors along with French panache.
 Eastern Standard may not be specifically a seafood restaurant, but its seafood dishes rival the best of them!
 More Boston seafood restaurants

 528 Commonwealth Avenue; Green Line/Kenmore; 617-262-9090

 Island Creek oysters from Duxbury Massachusetts take center stage in the glass-enclosed raw bar.
 Burgers, all types of seafood dishes, and steaks round out the menu - and don't miss the fried oyster slider on brioche with chili aioli.

 Enjoy a casual meal at the bar, or go for a more formal experience in the dining room.
 Island Creek Oyster Bar is generating a lot of excitement in the Fenway restaurant scene right now, and for good reason.
 If you like fresh seafood, you'll find a lot to love here.

 500 Commonwealth Ave (at Hotel Commonwealth); Green Line/Kenmore

 Basho's wide-ranging menu offers everything from traditional udon soup with tempura to contemporary riffs on Japanese cuisine, plus excellent sushi and sashimi and robatayaki, little skewers of meat, chicken, fish, and/or veggies cooked over a grill.

 Watch the chefs at the sushi bar and robata grill as they provide a touch of drama.
 Sip saki in the bar/lounge, relax in the more serene dining room, or enjoy the outdoor seating.
 Music is loud and lively: contemporary pop, hip-hop, and rap.